evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works/backend.md

 ```

 Notice how the virtual registers have been all replaced by real registers, i.e.
 no register identifier is suffixed with `?`.
+This example is quite simple, and
+it does not require any spill.

 ### Code